 Under the worldwide approach, countries grant foreign tax credits.
 In this case, the country of residence of the parent firm allows a credit for the amount of foreign taxes paid by a foreign affiliate on the income out of which dividends are paid (called "underlying taxes") against its own income tax.
 The foreign tax credit method is generally regarded as a more complex system that requires proper attribution of the foreign income tax paid to the dividends distributed.
-The dividends distributed of the dividends distributed.

 Usually, both foreign tax credits and dividend exemptions are allowed when certain conditions are met.
 These usually include share ownership requirements, ownership duration requirements and country-based limitations.
 For instance, the Republic of Korea eased in 2011 its regulation of indirect tax credits for dividends and now allows all Korean parent companies to claim foreign tax credits for underlying taxes paid by qualifying foreign affiliates.
-Before these amendments, the government allowed a 100% tax credit for dividends only if a tax treaty between the Republic of Korea and the country in which the Korean company's affiliate resides allowed for an indirect foreign tax credit; otherwise, only 50% of the foreign tax was available for the indirect foreign tax credit.
+Before these amendments, the government allowed a 100% tax credit for dividends only if a tax treaty between the Republic of Korea and the country in which the Korean company's affiliate resides allowed for an indirect foreign tax credit.
 For the purpose of the indirect foreign tax credit, a qualifying foreign affiliate is one in which a Korean parent company holds at least 10% of the shares at least for six consecutive months after the date of the dividend declaration.